jyutzler/Bridge-Systems/system.md

    * 6 of the trump suit = fewer than two top trump honors (A, K, or Q).
    * 7 of the trump suit = two of the three top trump honors.

+### Serious 3NT
+Once agreement in a major suit has been reached, a bid of 3NT is "serious" slam try and shows significant extras.
+Responder is expected to cue bid first-round controls.

+A voluntary cue bid at the 4-level that skips 3NT is not serious, but a mild slam try.

 ## Defensive Bidding
 ### Suit Overcalls
 Suit overcalls show 8–16 points nonvulnerable and 10-16 points vulnerable